-- 23. Students should: - a.
-Complete an Academic Appeal Form (Cognito Form) using the link provided by Registry. - b.
-Collect corroborative evidence (for example, a medical certificate, written third party statements etc.) - c.
-Submit the Academic Appeal Form and accompanying evidence within 28 calendar days of receiving formal notification from the Board.
-If the Academic Appeal Form is not submitted within this timeframe, then it is likely to be rejected unless a statement, accepted by the Registrar or the ASDAS as a valid reason, is provided as to the circumstances which prevented the deadline from being met. - d.
-In exceptional circumstances, if the student is unable because of severe illness or other valid reason to submit the appeal, another person may complete and submit the appeal on the student's behalf with the student's written consent. - e.
-The appeal, once submitted, is considered as the definitive statement of the appellant's case and may not be added to unless the Registrar, ASDAS or Academic Dean seeks clarification from the appellant. - f.
-The Registrar will send an acknowledgement of receipt to the appellant within seven days.
-If this is not received, the appellant should contact the Registrar without delay.
+- 23. Students must: - Complete an Academic Appeal Form (Cognito Form), including corroborative evidence (for example, a medical certificate, written third party statements etc.) - b.
+Except where 17 and 18 above applies, submit the Academic Appeal Form and accompanying evidence within 28 calendar days of receiving formal notification from the Board.
+If the Academic Appeal Form is not submitted within this timeframe, then it is likely to be rejected unless a statement, accepted by the Assistant Registrar or the ASDAS as a valid reason, is provided as to the circumstances which prevented the deadline from being met. - c.
+In exceptional circumstances, if the student is unable because of severe illness or other valid reason to submit the appeal, another person may complete and submit the appeal on the student's behalf with the student's written consent. - d.
+The appeal, once submitted, is considered as the definitive statement of the appellant's case and may not be added to unless the Assistant Registrar, ASDAS or Academic Dean seeks clarification from the appellant. - e.
+The Assistant Registrar will send an acknowledgement of receipt to the appellant within 5 working days.
+If this is not received, the appellant should contact the Assistant Registrar without delay.